Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 The feature was often considered too strong and often created unavoidable blocking on keyframes, so we historically disabled temporal filtering.
-However *SVT-AV1-PSY* introduced a strength parameter which has allowed to tame its effects.
+However *SVT-AV1-PSY* introduced a strength parameter which has allowed to tame its effects. `--tf-strength` was backported into mainline SVT-AV1, so it is widely available.

 It is recommended to **leave `--enable-tf` on** for the efficiency benefits it provides, but to **reduce `--tf-strength`** from its default `3` **to `1`**,